A Functional Medicine Approach To Treating Crohn’s Disease

 Conventional treatments generally focus on addressing flare-ups through anti-inflammatory drugs, immunosuppressants, or even surgery, despite the fact Crohn’s is a recurring condition.

 While there’s certainly a time and place for medication and conventional therapies, Crohn’s is a multifaceted disease influenced by environmental factors, diet, and microbiome imbalances.
+A reactive approach to flare-ups doesn't account for these factors, and isn't doing anything to address the root cause of the problem.

 Helping a patient feel better in the short term without a plan for long-term gut health isn’t a sound approach, either.
 Functional medicine practitioners emphasize the idea that there is no one solution to how you go about healing your gut.